 If, taking into account the above changes to the application process, you still wish to make an application then please download the Department for Environment Food and Rural guidance notes that outline the qualifying criteria and tests for registration of an application.

-After you have read the guidance notes, download, fill in and return application form E44
+After you have read the guidance notes, download, complete and return application form E44.

 We recommend that you ask people who support your application to fill in a public evidence form.
 You should then return your completed application, along with the public evidence forms, to us to consider.